sderev/lmtoolbox/README.md

 Instructions on how to use each of the tools are included in the individual directories under [tools/](https://github.com/sderev/llm-toolbox/tree/main/tools).
 This is also where I give some tricks and tips on their usage 💡👀💭.

 Here's a brief overview:

+### `lmt`

+[`lmt`](https://github.com/sderev/lmt) empowers you to interact directly with ChatGPT from the comfort of your terminal.
+One of the core features of `lmt` is its ability to facilitate the creation of custom templates, enabling you to design your personalized toolbox of CLI applications.
+You can easily install its standalone version from [the project's repository](https://github.com/sderev/lmt).

 ### ShellGenius